FrinkGlobal/NTRUMLS-Sharp/README.md

 include $(BUILD_SHARED_LIBRARY)
 ~~~

-than run `ndk-build` in the projects root folder.
+than run `ndk-build` in the project root folder.

 ## Compiling & Testing NTRUMLS-Sharp